ew84njit/Communimap-1/README.md

 # Map Plotter
-This is input based marker plotter using Google Maps.<br>
+This is input based marker plotter using Google Maps.
-Users can add their own markers to the map for others to see.<br>
+Users can add their own markers to the map for others to see.
-They can add information about certain events happening and others can view it on one single map.<br> This project used WAMP Server and phpmyadmin to execute the application.<br>
+They can add information about certain events happening and others can view it on one single map.
+This project used WAMP Server and phpmyadmin to execute the application.